Persitara North Jakarta

-Persatuan Sepakbola Indonesia Jakarta Utara (simply known as Persitara) is an Indonesian football club based in North Jakarta, Special Capital Region of Jakarta.
-They set to compete in Liga Nusantara from 2025–26 season, the third tier of Indonesian football after promotion from Liga 4 in 2024–25 season.
-The club's home base are the Tugu Stadium.
+Persatuan Sepakbola Indonesia Jakarta Utara (simply known as Persitara Jakarta Utara) is an Indonesian football club based in North Jakarta, Special Capital Region of Jakarta.
+They have been competing in Liga Nusantara since 2025–26 season, the third tier of Indonesian football after promotion from Liga 4 in 2024–25 season.
+The club's home base is the Tugu Stadium.

 History

 The history of the founding of Persitara itself cannot be separated from the role of Persija as the parent of Jakarta football.
 In the 1970s, Persija, which was still part of the West Java PSSI Regional Commission, initiated the formation of its own Regional Commission in Jakarta.
 The reason is that the Macan Kemayoran, Persija's nickname, are having difficulty accommodating the increasing number of local football clubs.

 The formation of the Jakarta PSSI Regional Commission coincided with the establishment of "other Persija", namely Persijatimut (North-East) and Persijaselbar (South-West).
 Persijatimut split and then Persitara officially stood alone with the name of the Persatuan Sepakbola Indonesia Jakarta Utara (Persitara) in 1985.

 Initially, the club nicknamed Laskar Si Pitung was founded in 1979 (some sources say 1975) using the name Persija Timur Utara (Persijatimut) and only then in 1985 did this club officially use the name Persitara North Jakarta which was considered to truly represent the people of North Jakarta.
 Persitara was one of the contestants in the 2008–09 Indonesia Super League, the most elite competition in Indonesia at that time.

 In the Perserikatan era, Persitara's best achievement occurred in the 1985–86 season, when it successfully broke into the Perserikatan Premier Division.
 As with other football clubs from Jakarta, Persitara is run solely with the support of the Jakarta Regional Budget (APBD).
 However, since its founding, Persitara has not received the same amount of public funds as its 'older sibling', Persija Jakarta.

 The peak was when the leadership of Jakarta was held by Governor Sutiyoso for two terms, Persitara was not taken into account at all and was only considered as a complementary team.
 Moreover, with the emergence of the slogan "Jakarta Satu" 'One Jakarta', which is only one football club that appears to represent Jakarta.
 It is seen from the APBD funds obtained.
 Persija received APBD funds of around 22 billion IDR, while Persitara only got 3 billion IDR.